 Top tips

-- For that classic flapjack flavour, make sure to use butter and not margarine.
-The latter will leave your flapjacks more greasy and will of course lack that delicious buttery taste.
+- For that classic flapjack flavour, make sure to use butter, not margarine.
+The latter will leave your flapjacks too greasy and will of course lack that delicious buttery taste.

 - If your flapjacks are crumbling or falling apart when you pick them up or cut into them, pop them in the fridge for an hour or two.
 This will allow them to set properly and make it easier to pick them up in one piece.